sjc5/kiruna/README.md

 Find the line that says `<h1>Hello, world!</h1>` (line 10) and change it to: `<h1 style="color: green;">Hello, world!</h1>`.

 When you hit save, your browser page should automatically refresh itself.
 This happens because of the `{Pattern: "**/*.go.html"}` item in the `kiruna.WatchedFiles` slice in `cmd/dev/main.go`.
-If you were to remove that item, the page would not reload when you save your html file (if you don't believe me, go give it a try).
+If you were to remove that item and restart your dev server, the page would not reload when you save your html file (if you don't believe me, go give it a try).

 When you want to watch different file types, you can add them to the `kiruna.WatchedFiles` slice using glob patterns, and there are a whole bunch of ways to tweak this to get your desired reload behavior and sequencing, including callbacks and more.
 Feel free to explore your auto-complete options here or dive into the Kiruna source code to learn more.